Forestry Professionals

 Service Foresters

 are CT DEEP Forestry Division skilled professional employees and CT-Certified Foresters that can visit individual properties at no cost to the land owner.
 They can provide Connecticut woodland owners with professional planning and technical forestry assistance.
+CT Service Foresters, and the regions they serve, can be found on this DEEP Forestry Division page.

 woman working the UConn sawmill in the forest